raghav7203/COVID19-India-Predictions/README.md

 ## Working

 The main.py file uses the IndiaCovidCases/Deaths class to scrap the data from https://api.covid19india.org/data.json.
-The main.py file then trains the configured model.
+The main.py file then trains the configured model either scikit-learn's LinearRegression or the PolynomialRegression.
 Then, the file displays the models' predictions for cases and deaths due to COVID19 in India for desired number of days.